Not Just Advice – Legal Strategy That Works

 Financial Guarantor/Supporters

 A financial supporter/guarantor acts to support your application for bail.
-This person volunteers to ensure that you meet your bail conditions and also promises an amount of money to the court which will be lost if you break your bail conditions.
+This person volunteers to ensure that you meet your bail conditions and also promises an amount of money to the court which will be lost if you break your bail for immigration detainees conditions.

 How much money must the financial supporter promise?